polarstreams/polar/README.md

 To achieve high availability, durability and scalability, topic events are partitioned across different Barco brokers.
 An event is given a partition key to determine the placement within the topic.

-Data is distributed across the brokers using consistent hashing (Murmur3 tokens) in a similar way as [Amazon DynamoDB](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) and [Apache Cassandra](https://cassandra.apache.org/doc/latest/cassandra/architecture/dynamo.html#dataset-partitioning-consistent-hashing).
+Data is distributed across the brokers using consistent hashing in a similar way as [Amazon DynamoDB](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) and [Apache Cassandra](https://cassandra.apache.org/doc/latest/cassandra/architecture/dynamo.html#dataset-partitioning-consistent-hashing).
 Each broker is assigned a token based on the [ordinal